Chickens are known for consuming various meals. But, not all food is good for these fowls. So, can chickens eat carrots?

 Unlike humans, they can’t eat more than they can peck.
 These birds’ appetites have restrictions.
 So, their condition will deteriorate if you don’t fulfill their nutritional needs.

 Too much of a good thing is still too much.
-And too much can be harmful; this can also imply with any nutritious food.
+And too much can be harmful; this can also imply any nutritious food.